mixxxdj/manual/source/chapters/user_interface.rst

   * Tapping the Cue button moves the track back to Cue point.

-  * You can tab the Play/Pause button to start playing.
+  * Tab the Play/Pause button to start playing.
 The Cue point moves to the position where the track was started.

 * **While playing**: